 CBT demonstrates a strong connection with our thoughts, feelings, and behaviors and it is within our control and power to work on regulating (balancing) each of these parts.
 It is not an overnight process but in my experience I've witnessed that over time the more balanced a person is the more likely they will have an effective and positive way of coping with situations.
 In my opinion, the best part of this process is that it is collaborative, meaning that you and I work together to gain insight into what is most helpful for you in your life.

-Lastly, while I do utilize various interventions stemming from CBT, I am also trained and utilize materials from Dialectical Behavioral Therapy (another branch of CBT), Internal Family Systems (IFS), Mindfulness for stress/anxiety reduction, Positive Psychology for strength-based and performance approaches along with other evidenced-based protocols.
+Lastly, while I do utilize various interventions stemming from CBT, I am also trained and utilize materials from Dialectical Behavioral Therapy, Internal Family Systems (IFS), Mindfulness for stress/anxiety reduction, Trauma-Focused therapies, Positive Psychology for strength-based and performance approaches along with other evidenced-based protocols.